Inter VLAN Routing Tutorial.

 Using a Router – A basic approach:

-On the router, the destination IP address is examined and the network routing table is looked upon.
-If an entry is found where the IP belongs to another VLAN.
+The destination IP address is examined on the router, and the network routing table is looked upon.
+Suppose an entry is found where the IP belongs to another VLAN.
 The router modifies the packet to the new VLAN id and forwards it to the switch.

-Router On a stick option for Inter Vlan Routing:
+Router On a Stick option for Inter Vlan Routing:

-To overcome the problem in the basic approach, we have an option called Router On Stick.
-In a router on a stick, the switch ports connect to the router over the trunk port.
-As we discussed earlier what is a VLAN tutorial that a truck port can forward any VLAN traffic to the far end of a router.
-On the router, there will be sub interfaces for each broadcast domain.
-For scalability, if a new VLAN is added, only need to add a new sub-interface on the router.
+A truck port can forward any VLAN traffic to the far end of a router.
+On the router, there will be subinterfaces for each broadcast domain.
+For scalability, if a new VLAN is added, we only need to add a new sub-interface on the router.